Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 airmon-ng start <iface>
 ```

-After that, you can now start capturing packages in the air:
+After that, you can now start capturing packages in the air.
+If the last command worked, you should have a new network interface called mon0, that is what you want to use here as interface:
 ```
 airdump-ng -c <channel> -w web_attack <iface>
 ```